doozer44/dom4_MiddleEarth/README.md

-# dom4_MiddleEarth
+# dom4_lotr
-MiddleEarth mod pack for Dominions4
+Lord of the Rings mod pack for Dominions4

 done:
 1) Map connections and terrain